Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 “Come out of her, my people, lest you share in her sins, and lest you receive of her plagues.
 For her sins have reached to heaven, and God has remembered her iniquities.
 Render to her just as she rendered to you, and repay her double according to her works; in the cup which she has mixed, mix double for her.
 In the measure that she glorified herself and lived luxuriously, in the same measure give her torment and sorrow; for she says in her heart, I sit as queen, and am no widow, and will not see sorrow.
 Therefore her plagues will come in one day—death and mourning and famine.
 And she will be utterly burned with fire, for strong is the Lord God who judges her” (Revelation 18:4-8).

-The Lord is warning us, His people, to “come out of Babylon” and separate ourselves from the material things of the world.
+God delivered Israel from the slavery of the Egyptians, not to be enslaved again.
+Yet, they became enslaved to the Assyrians and then the Babylonians.
+And Christ has delivered the church from our bondage of sin and death, not to be held again as slaves to the sinful desires of the flesh.[xix]
+The Lord is warning us, His people, to “come out of Babylon” and separate ourselves from the world’s materialism.
 It is a choice that we must make.
 Will we be satiated by the lusts of material possessions, where moth and rust destroy, and thieves break in and steal?[xx]
 Or will we seek first the Kingdom of Heaven?[xxi]

 While I believe the church will be raptured before the tribulation, those who are left behind, specifically the Jewish people who continue to reject their Messiah, will endure the wrath of the Anti-Christ and the spirit of Babylon—those who control the financial wealth in this fallen world.

+Search our hearts, oh God.
+How many have succumbed to this world’s material lusts and temptations?
+How many churches and ministries have built glorious temples and accumulated vast storehouses of earthly possessions?
+Is this our calling as sons and daughters of God?
+Certainly not.
 Yeshua said, “Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay His head” (Matthew 8:20).
 Therefore, will we find comfort in this world?
-Or will we sojourn with Yeshua and His family, here on earth, as ambassadors of Christ, going into the highways of the nations and declaring the good news of Christ and His Kingdom?
+Or will we sojourn with Yeshua and His family here on earth as ambassadors of Christ, going into the nations and declaring the good news of Christ and His Kingdom?
 Yes, this is our calling, and I pray we come out of Babylon and run into the arms of Christ and His eternal Kingdom.

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.